Skip to content

 1) Know where you stand on rank (and what it does and doesn’t guarantee).

-If you’re a Texas resident and meet the auto-admit threshold, you’re admitted to the university, not automatically to your first-choice major.
+If you’re a Texas resident and meet the auto-admit threshold (now top 5% for Fall 2026), you’re admitted to the university, not automatically to your first-choice major.
 Highly selective colleges within UT admit by fit and preparation.
 Have a thoughtful major strategy (first and second choice) that aligns with your transcript.

 Based on recent cycles and internal data, the most selective majors at UT include: